TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 Field type "none"
 -----------------

-Fields of this type show up the raw data values which cannot be edited (see Fig. 6-10).
+Fields of this type show the raw data values which cannot be edited (see Fig. 6-10).

 .. code-block:: php